tundish/noseygrindstone/episodes/console_prototyping_01/body.rst

     The prototype I'm about to show you extends the command loop a bit so that time can pass in the background.

-    If you're curious as to the details I'll post a link at the end to the source code I'm using today.
+    If you're curious as to the details I'm posting a link at the end to the source code I'm using today.

 So, the game prototype we are about to see responds to text-based commands.
-This is not a text parser game; the commands take well-defined arguments, so it's more akin to filling out the fields of a web form, only on a command line.
+This is not a text parser game; there are just a few supported commands and they take well-defined arguments.

-In fact, Addison Arches will eventually become a web-based game, with graphics and sound effects and music and everything else.
+Addison Arches will eventually become a web-based game.
+It's going to have graphics and sound effects and music and everything else.
+I'm hoping to cover those aspects in future episodes, to give you an idea of how the whole thing builds up.

 What I can show you today is two of the features of the game; trading and crafting.